 - Repeat with another layer of soaked ladyfingers

-- Cover and refrigerate for at least 4 hours, or overnight
+- Cover and refrigerate for at least 6 hours, or ideally overnight

 - When ready to serve, sift the cocoa powder evenly on top of the tiramisu.
 Cut into slices and serve!